Skip to main content

 School facilities for providing institutional education, protective education and preventive educational care 80 100

-1) I.e., schools which organise educational programmes for children, pupils and students with mental, physical, visual, hearing disabilities, developmental disorders of learning or behaviour, speech defects, autism, multiple disabilities and the special basic school (základní škola speciální).
+1) I.e., schools which organise educational programmes for children, pupils and students with mental, physical, visual, and hearing disabilities, developmental disorders of learning or behaviour, speech defects, autism, multiple disabilities and the special basic school (základní škola speciální).

 In general, private schools collect fees, the level of which depends on the complexity of the field of study, the technical equipment of schools and the economic situation of individual regions (e.g., there is a difference between fees in Prague and in the country).